David Cunningham Snr: Professional life

 By the time he was thirteen, David had auditioned for the BBC and performed for them on "Children's Hour".
 He appeared on various programmes over the following years - all live in those days - including taking regular spots on BBC Radio Scotland's longest-running programme: "Take the Floor".

 He began teaching the accordion at the age of 16, with several pupils later becoming professional musicians and teachers in their own right.

 David attended Bell Baxter High School, Cupar, and embarked on a degree course at Duncan of Jordanstone College of Art and Design, Dundee, in 1960 with the aim of going into teaching.
 However, the pull of music and the theatre was too strong and he left, after a very successful first year, to pursue a career on the Scottish variety theatre circuit.

-Signed up to a top Scottish theatrical agency, he played in variety shows throughout Scotland from 1960-1962.
+Signed up to a top Scottish theatrical agency, he played in variety shows throughout Scotland from 1960 to 1962.

 In 1962, he was invited by the prominent Scottish dance band leader, David Findlay (later a presenter on Good Morning Scotland), to join his popular and well-established band "The Olympians".
 For the next 16 years the band broadcast regularly, recorded several albums, and played at dances in their spare time travelling to functions the length and breadth of Britain.

 At the suggestion of a BBC producer, David formed the "David Cunningham Trio" in 1963 primarily to be able to perform and record music from outside the Scottish traditional style.
 However, public pressure soon forced the style's inclusion and the Trio broadcast regularly on BBC programmes throughout the network until 1979.

 But he was also working full-time and, in 1981, David retired from playing professionally due to the pressure of work and family commitments.

 David has also been involved in transcribing and restoring rare archive recordings of many of the major Scottish musicians for commercial release by international record labels.
 These include performances by Sir Jimmy Shand; Will Starr; Bobby McLeod; and Jim Cameron.

 Awards

 In 2002, David was given a Lifetime Achievement Award by the National Association of Accordion and Fiddle Clubs.

 In 2007, the Earl of Mansfield presented him with the Royal Scottish Country Dance Society's prestigious "Scroll of Honour" in recognition of his services to the Society.

+On 30 November 2024, he was inducted into the Scottish Traditional Music Hall of Fame for his Services to Performance.